 Eddie and I were brought to the island of Isla Palenque, Panama by boat from Boca Chica and then driven to the resort by mini-van.
 The roads were still undeveloped and in bad condition.
 Upon arrival, we were shown around the property and taken to our room overlooking the Pacific Ocean.
 Our location was just east of Costa Rica.

 The enormous estate room featured beautiful pieces of handmade furniture, made by employees of the island property with local materials.
 I loved the ornate bathroom countertop and bedside tables.
 Decorations were brightly colored, yet functional with lots of personal touches.

 What to Expect at the Resort

-The Isla Palenque resort has 6 Estate Rooms, with three types of rooms: Garden Room, Jungle Rooms, and Ocean Suites.
+Isla Palenque resort has six Estate Rooms, with three types of rooms: Garden, Jungle, and Ocean Suites.
 Ours was the Ocean Suite totaling 500 square feet.
-Eddie and I ate all of our meals at the onsite restaurant, Eden, located under a thatched roof.
-The restaurant had special meals that changed daily.

 Isla Palenque’s Food Options